-Ramen is the quintessential Japanese soul food.
+Ramen noodles are the quintessential Japanese soul food

 What is ramen?